Novartis/YADA/src/site/markdown/pluginguide.md

 > 1. The `plugin` or `pl` parameter is optional.
 If omitted, one of the following specific argument parameters must be used: `preargs`, `pr`, `postargs`, `pa`, `bypassargs`, `b`
 > 3. If the `plugin` or `pl` parameter is included, the generic `args` or `a` parameter may be used
-> 4. The first value in the argument parameter must be the path to the executable script, relative to the `YADA_BIN` directory
+> 4. The first value in the argument parameter must be the path to the executable script, relative to the `yada.bin` directory
 > 5. Any proceeding arguments should adhere to the order expected by the script denoted in the first argument
 > 6. The arguments passed to the script will be the "stringified" versions of the values passed to the built-in Java® handler plugins' engage methods
 >  7. For both `ScriptPreprocessor` and `ScriptBypass` this will be a JSON representation of the `YADARequest` object